Means strikes out 12; Orioles halt Rays’ surge with 2-1 win

 Rays: C Mike Zunino (left oblique strain) came off the injured list and got his first start since Aug.
 25. “Z is a big part of our team,” Cash said.
 “It’s really nice to have him back, and we’ll have enough time now to build him back up.” … 3B Mike Brosseau wasn’t in the starting lineup, even though he usually plays against lefties.
 “He’s fine.
 His body is just a little banged up,” Cash said.

 Orioles: SS José Iglesias got the day off after being struck in the left wrist with a fastball thrown by Travis Glasgow on Saturday night.
-X-rays were negative, but Iglesias was “really sore,” according to manager Brandon Hyde.
+X-rays were negative, but Iglesias was “really sore,” according to Hyde.

 UP NEXT